What is Indoor Vertical Farming?

 - Hydroponic vertical farming is a method using water to provide nutrients to the plants.

 - Geoponic or soil-based vertical farming embraces the real soil as a natural barrier by keeping plants in their original environment in order to create optimal growing conditions.

 - Aeroponic is an approach that operates on air or mist without soil.

 - Uses 90% less water than traditional farming

-- The capability to grow any crop most anyplace because you can control the climate
+- The capability to grow and harvest any crop almost anywhere because you can control the climate conditions

 - Zero pesticides

 - Easy to operate – no professional agricultural expertise is required

 Grown indoors in a geoponic (soil-based) platform, indoor vertical farming requires less natural resources and saves space in tight urban spaces.
 It uses less soil and water.
 In fact, indoor vertical farming uses 90% less water than traditional field farming.
 When compared to traditional farming, geoponic farming saves as much as 20 days’ from seeding to harvest, taking fewer days to grow, maintain and harvest vertical crops over a plant cycle.